dacabdi/quiznet-v2/README.md

 question-id\n
 ```

-Expect an `NOTFND` error response if question doest not exist, or a `INVQID` if the the question id is not a numeric value.
+Expect an `NOTFND` error response if question doest not exist, or a `INVQID` if the the question id is not in a valid format (i.e., not a numeric value).

 ##### GET #####